Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Volkmar Aderhold,
+Volkmar

-and psychotherapeutic medicine.
-He has worked since 1982 in
+psychotherapy and psychotherapeutic medicine.
+He has worked

-psychiatry, from 1996-2006 as a senior physician in the area
+since 1982 in psychiatry, from 1996-2006 as a senior physician

-of psychosis at the Clinic for Psychiatry and Psychotherapy
+in the area of psychosis at the Clinic for Psychiatry and Psychotherapy

 in the University Clinic of Hamburg-Eppendorf.
-Since 2006,
+Since 2006, he

-at the University of Greifswald.
+the University of Greifswald.
 And free-lancing with advanced

 training and implementation of the Open Dialogue within hospitals